 What are the Benefits of a C Corp?

 The main reason for the unlimited growth potential of C Corps is the fact that they are not limited in regards to the number of investors who can become shareholders in the company.
-This is why so many of the world’s largest corporations are registered as C Corps; as they never hit a wall where they can no longer bring on more investors, they end up having a countless number of people holding shares which add up to billions of dollars in value.
+This is why so many of the world’s largest corporations are registered as C Corps; as they never hit a wall where they can no longer bring on more investors, they end up having a countless number of people holding shares which adds up to billions of dollars in value.

 In addition, C Corporations have the benefit of being able to pay fewer taxes when putting their revenue back into the company than LLCs and S Corporations, meaning that a cycle of growth can emerge that is conducive to corporate expansion.
-Due to the fact that incorporating a company separates its owners as individuals from the the company, C Corps can continue to exist even if all of the original owners are gone and have been replaced without necessitating any form of agreement prior to their leaving.
+Due to the fact that incorporating a company separates its owners as individuals from the company, C Corps can continue to exist even if all of the original owners are gone and have been replaced without necessitating any form of an agreement prior to their leaving.